cs25-esc/amazonprime-movie-recommendation-engine/README.md

-# amazonprime-movie-recommendation-engine by content based filering using streamlit application.
+# amazonprime-movie-recommendation-engine by content based filering and making appliaction using streamlit.

 first of all imported the dataset from the kaggle link - https://www.kaggle.com/datasets/shivamb/amazon-prime-movies-and-tv-shows

-eda-
+# eda-
 the dataset contains some unncessary features like show_id,country and duration which i felt not requried to the user in this level.
 I have some important features like director of the movie, cast and description or overview of the movie.